RCC-M S8300 analysis laboratory

 • residual elements,

-• critical impurities (sulfur, phosphorus, carbon, nitrogen, oxygen, hydrogen, as applicable).
+• critical impurities (sulfur, phosphorus, carbon, nitrogen, oxygen, hydrogen depending on the case).

-Analytical methods must be appropriate, justified, and traceable.
+The analytical methods must be appropriate, justified and traceable.

 • carbon and low-alloy steels,